-The Hespeler Village Market was founded in 2016 and supports the farm-to-table movement and is intended to promote local farmers and producers of food.
-The market offers both locally grown produce and products, such as freshly made bread.
+The Hespeler Village Market was founded in 2016 and supports the farm-to-table movement by promoting local farmers and producers of food.
+The market offers locally grown produce and products, such as freshly made bread.
 The market is also a space for artisanal vendors to sell handcrafted goods.
 The Hespeler Village Market operates seasonally between June and October, and is open Fridays from 3 to 7 p.m.

 One of the rules of the market is that products being sold, displayed, or advertised must have been handcrafted, baked, grown, raised, caught, or wild-harvested by the vendor selling them.
 Handcrafted items must also have no less than 50% handcrafted content, and resale produce must be Ontario grown and can only total 20% of the produce.
 The Hespeler Village Market recommends that it comes from neighbouring farms.